BBC: Former Israeli security adviser tells BBC that IDF soldiers should refuse orders that may be war crimes

 Another nurse says, “I’m sorry for my poor language.
 I can’t speak well.”
 I feel very tired and dizzy.
 I haven’t had anything to eat since yesterday.
 We give the food we find to the families and patients, and we don’t consume it ourselves.”

 Mr Etzion worries about the civilians in Jabalia as well as his own country.
-“There is a dangerous erosion of .”
+“There is a dangerous erosion of standards.”
 He says that there is a widespread sense of revenge and rage.

 Mr Etzion explains that Israel is still traumatized after the 7th October 2023 Hamas attack, in which more than 200 Israelis were taken hostage in Gaza and around 1,200 Israelis died.